 A similar trend in the prevalence and effect of depression has been observed in the US.
 The country has experienced a substantial increase in depression over the past decade without proportionate improvements in access to treatment.
 As observed by Lee et al. (2023), approximately 18.4% of American adults reported depressive symptoms or a diagnosis of the disorder in 2020.
 The high prevalence imposes significant economic and social costs.
 As noted by McDaid et al. (2019), debilitating depressive symptoms increase the risk of disability, morbidity, mortality, suicide, and high healthcare expenditure.
 The economic burden of depression is significantly high, with Greenberg et al. (2023) reporting costs in an excess of $330 billion as of 2019.
 Of these, approximately $127 billion are healthcare-associated costs and $206 billion indirect costs.
 Although the prevalence of depression has significantly increased, access to optimal treatment in the country remains challenging.
 Goodwin et al. (2022) noted that less than 50% of individuals with depression receive treatment in the country.
 The evidence shows a significant gap that should be addressed for optimal population health.

 Evidence from the practicum site revealed a similar trend, with observations about the lack of previous measures to address the gap.
 While the practice site serves many people with depression, pharmacotherapy remains the only treatment modality implemented.
 Patients receiving care at the practice site are referred to other centers in case they prefer psychotherapy.
-Decision makers at the practicum site have voiced concerns regarding the absence of a structured CBT program to address the burden of depression.
+Decision makers at the practicum site voiced concerns regarding the absence of a structured CBT program to address the burden of depression.

 Project Aim and Supporting Objectives